yungt/project-webhook-events/receiver-service/README.md

 # receiver-service
-A receiver service (Typescript and NextJS) that is capable of responding to HTTP requests sent by the webhook_service.
+A receiver service (Typescript and Next.js) that is capable of responding to HTTP requests sent by the webhook_service.
+This service also includes in-mem SSR to support client subscription on webhook events.

 ### Run and build using docker